jaguth/spigotpluggin.awsmgr/readme.md

 - Sheep
 - Turtle
 - Wolf

+Supplying "random" will choose an animal at random.

 ### Collaboration
 Other users can join the server and also commands.
 This is built to be multiplayer, just like Minecraft!